University of Toronto Press

-The University of Toronto Press (UTP) is a Canadian university press.
+University of Toronto Press (UTP) is a Canadian university press operated by the University of Toronto.
 Although it was founded in 1901, the press did not actually publish any books until 1911.
-It is the oldest university press in Canada and one of the largest in North America.
+It is the oldest and largest university press in Canada and one of the largest in North America.
+Its distribution division has locations in both Toronto and Buffalo, New York.